-This article is from the Nutrition section of our Library.
+This article is from the Mediterranean Diet & Nutrition sections of our Library.

 Most people probably know they should eat more vegetables.
 But how much is enough?So, here is a simple rule: half your plate at lunch and dinner should be vegetables.

-Large-scale research on thousands of people has shown clear evidence that eating fruit and vegetables reduces cardiovascular disease, cancer and early death.
+Large-scale research on thousands of people has shown clear evidence that eating fruit and vegetables reduces cardiovascular disease, cancer and early death [1].

 The beneficial effects of eating vegetables increases with each additional serving, up to 800 grams per day — approximately 10 servings!
 Double your 5 a day!
 Each extra serving of vegetables a day reduces disease risk by about 10%.